SachsKaylee/helios/README.md

 - I want something simple.
 No monolythic codebase behind the scenes, no uncertainty what happens with my data.
 - I'm not a fan of PHP, which most popular CMS are written in.
 It's a battle proven language, but I believe that the technology has exceeded its lifespan.

-Why should you *use* Helios?
+Why should you **use** Helios?

 - Helios is lightweight - Low resource usage on the server, fast load speeds for your visitors.
 - Helios was developed with a mobile first approach.
 - Helios is easily forkable - Getting into the codebase and changing things to your liking isn't difficult.
 - Helios is MIT licensed - You can do WHATEVER you want with it.
+- Helios is secure, traffic is served over HTTP/2(with HTTPS) only. (*Note*: Not as of now!)

-Why should you *not use* Helios?
+Why should you **not use** Helios?

 - Helios does not offer a plugin system.
 - Helios is mainly aimed at developers.
 If you want to customize something, you are required to touch a code file.

 ## Develop

-Server Side code does not support Hot Reloading at the moment!
+**Warning**: Server side code(`/src/server`) does not support hot reloading, you need to *restart* the dev server if you change any code within!

+**Package Manager**: NPM.
+I know, Yarn & Co are faster and so and and so forth, but I'd rather not add another tool to the ecosystem.

+**Code Editor**: Visual Studio Code - It just works™️

 ```
+$ npm install
 $ npm run dev
 ```

-## Compile
+## Compile/Deploy

+**Important**: Make sure to adjust the config files(`/src/config`).
+These contain your private keys.
+If you leave them at their default values, it will be rather trivial to decrypt your senstive user data you are bound by law to protect.

-(Untested & Unsupported, currently still in development)
+**Warning**: Untested & Unsupported, currently still early in development

 ```
+$ npm install
 $ npm run build
 $ npm run start
 ```